 - Fold foil pouch along solid line at top as shown in Figure 2.

 - While keeping top of pouch folded over at solid line, tear down at the slit along the arrow on the side of the pouch to open.

 Step 3.
 Remove Film

-- Remove EXSERVAN film from foil pouch, as shown in Figure 3.
-Each pouch contains 1 dose of EXSERVAN.
+- Remove EXSERVAN film from foil pouch.
+Each pouch contains one dose of EXSERVAN.

 Step 4.
 Place Film on Tongue